dakshsawhneyy/hashnode-blog/cm98adu8j000109l93wzn6dcq.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1744102264144/23caa814-8782-4d1c-a272-96990cac443e.png align="center")

-We have linked the load balancer URL with the challenge.cctlds.online
+We have linked the load balancer URL with the challenge. cctlds.online

 * This load balancer allows public access to ingress and this load balancer acts as an ingress controller